INMANLab/CAPTURE/Analysis/Matlab Version/Tyler GUI/Docs/RWN_Annotation_Glossary.md

 - Cory holds the door open for the participant

 ### Incorrect Turn Beg / Incorrect Turn End
-- Participant makes an incorrect turn and is corrected
+- participant makes an incorrect turn and is corrected

 ### LED
-- reen LED flashes
+- green LED flashes

 ### Landmark Beg / Landmark End
-- Appearance of a landmark along the pathway
+- appearance of a landmark along the pathway

 ### Lost Beg
 - **[lowConfidence]**: participant is not confident about their (wrong) direction